 PHCD establishes the HeartSafe Community initiative.
 With cardiovascular disease the number one cause of preventable death in Sonoma County, PHCD is working to ensure our community can respond to a sudden cardiac emergency.

-PHCD continues to provide significant funds to support programs and agencies that improve the health of Southern Sonoma County residents Visit our Program Support page.
-In 2014, the District provided nearly $200,000 in financial support to community health work throughout Southern Sonoma County.
+PHCD continues to provide significant funds to support programs and agencies that improve the health of Southern Sonoma County residents Visit our Grants and Sponsorships pages to see more.
+In 2018, the District provided nearly $250,000 in financial support to community health work throughout Southern Sonoma County.

 In 2002, PHCD provides significant support to the Petaluma Health Center in obtaining status as a federally-qualified health center, allowing for increased services to low income and uninsured patients.
 Click here to view the Petaluma Health Center website.